2024 Irvine elections: District 4

-District 4 encompasses southwestern Irvine, including Quail Hill, Turtle Rock, portions of University Park, Irvine Spectrum and areas bordering Laguna Canyon.
+District 4 encompasses southwestern Irvine, including Quail Hill, Turtle Rock, Turtle Ridge, portions of University Park, Irvine Spectrum, and open space areas bordering Laguna Canyon.
 Incumbent Mike Carroll, previously elected at-large in 2020, sought and won re-election to the district seat.

 The contest was one of the most closely watched in the city, with Carroll facing sustainability commissioner Ayn Craciun.
 The campaign drew renewed scrutiny amid questions about Carroll’s use of his official city portrait on campaign materials,raising concerns about blurring the boundary between public duty and campaign activity.

 This was not Carroll’s first such controversy.
 In late 2020, he came under fire for using approximately $70,000 from his staff budget on city mailers that critics argued served to promote his political profile rather than purely inform constituents.
 Following the backlash, the City Council in January 2021 approved new budget policies—by a 4–1 vote—that shifted oversight responsibilities to the city manager, aiming to increase transparency and accountability for council members' spending.